Art/Essay Kura: Prophetic Messenger

 Second Concepts

-Addressing these challenges, one things was clear to me: I wanted the stone to wrap around the cover, creating a massive visual weight.
+Addressing these challenges, one thing was clear: I wanted the stone to wrap around the cover, creating a massive visual weight.
 As for the type … I tried a wide range of solutions.
-These visual sketches are fun exercises for me, and a great way to get a sense of actual space.
+These visual sketches are fun exercises and a great way to understand actual space.

-Ultimately, the decision was that less is more—so much so that Richard didn’t even want his name to appear on the cover.
-Weight, with white space.
-And I was still able to utilize the red of the kura roof in the text of the title.
-Clever observers might notice that this is still an impossible photograph: the stone itself was carefully photographed by Paul Wegner, but then I cut it out and superimposed on a different photo of the stucco texture.
-The effect is realistic, but actually artificial—one of the subtle tricks that occasionally has to be employed to make the the visual match what the mind’s eye sees.
+Ultimately, the decision was that less is more—so much so that Richard didn’t even want his name to appear on the cover—weight, with white space.
+And I could still utilize the red of the kura roof in the title text.
+Clever observers might notice that this is still an impossible photograph: Paul Wegner carefully photographed the stone, but then I cut it out and superimposed it on a different photo of the stucco texture.
+The effect is realistic but artificial—one of the subtle tricks that occasionally has to be employed to make the visual match what the mind’s eye sees.

 Special Edition

 After several discussions between Richard, Margaret, and myself, and including Duncan Campbell and Morgan Mahan at Campbell-Logan Bindery, we settled on an unusual design for the box.
-Rather than a traditional clamshell, this box would have a split cover, rather like a French Door.
-The flaps are held together by strong magnets, allowing the book-in-box to still stand on end.
+Rather than a traditional clamshell, this box would have a split cover like a French Door.
+Strong magnets hold the flaps together, allowing the book-in-box to stand on end.

-Inside, there are cutouts on either side of the tray to allow way removal of the book.
+Inside, there are cutouts on either side of the tray to allow for the removal of the book.
 And that is where the surprise comes: behind the book is the archway through which the Prophetic Messenger passes.
-Taken together, the box cover with the supporting stones, golden lines, but no kura; the book cover, revealing the kura; and the back of the box showing the arch, reveals that we are the ones walking the path.
+Taken together, the box cover, with the supporting stones and golden lines but no kura; the book cover, revealing the kura; and the back of the box, showing the arch, reveals that we are the ones walking the path.

-The handmade indigo dyed paper from Cave Paper which lines the box completes the metaphor Richard envisioned: “a Buddhist raigō, dyed indigo silk that is painstakingly inlaid with gold leaf, with imagery of the Buddha descending down golden clouds with halo, attended by angels on beams of golden light.
+The handmade indigo-dyed paper from Cave Paper which lines the box completes the metaphor Richard envisioned: “a Buddhist raigō, dyed indigo silk that is painstakingly inlaid with gold leaf, with imagery of the Buddha descending golden clouds with halo, attended by angels on beams of golden light.
 The unification of heaven and earth.”

-The stones are laser cut to match the actual profile of the supporting granite columns of the sculpture, and wrapped with a texture kozo paper, giving a tactile feel something like the rough granite surface of the sculpture’s stones.
-They are recessed in the cover to protect them, with 8 separate stamping dies laying the gold foil on two different levels of the two box lid panels, making the box both fully functional and aesthetically arresting!
+The stones are laser cut to match the actual profile of the supporting granite columns of the sculpture and wrapped with textured kozo paper, giving a tactile feel, something like the rough granite surface of the sculpture’s stones.
+They are recessed in the cover to protect them, with eight separate stamping dies laying the gold foil on two different levels of the two box lid panels, making the box fully functional and aesthetically arresting!

 Developing the Interior Layout

-Generally I’ve found that people underestimate the work that it takes to transform a manuscript (the edited but largely unformatted version of a book) into a typeset book.
+Generally, I’ve found that people underestimate the work that it takes to transform a manuscript (the edited but largely unformatted version of a book) into a typeset book.
 It is a process I enjoy doing, a unique problem-solving challenge every time.
-But one I prefer to do only once per project.
-Which is why I generally ask for the manuscript to be complete before I get too deep into the design work.
+But I prefer to do it only once per project.
+This is why I generally ask for the manuscript to be complete before I get too deep into the design work.

 In Kura: Prophetic Messenger, the details of the visual structure, the information flow within the layout, and the final organization and pacing of imagery were all to be determined in parallel with the completion of the writing and editing of the book.
-It turned out to be a process which was wonderfully explorative, allowing the design of the interior layout to inform the structure of the writing, and vice versa.
+It turned out to be a wonderfully explorative process, allowing the design of the interior layout to inform the structure of the writing and vice versa.

-The structure that Margaret envisioned divides the book is in four seasons, corresponding roughly to the year-long process of installing the sculpture: essays (summer), photoessay (fall), studio photos (winter), and “catalog” of the 184 seeds and 168 artists (spring).
+The structure that Margaret envisioned divides the book into four seasons, corresponding roughly to the year-long process of installing the sculpture: essays (summer), photo essays (fall), studio photos (winter), and a “catalog” of the 184 seeds and 168 artists (spring).
 Each would open with an image of the completed sculpture in the specified season.
 While the seasonal references were ultimately dropped as the chronological idea didn’t match the actual structure of the story, the four seasonal images, shot from identical vantage points by photographer Paul Wegner, were still used.

 Typefaces

-I’ll admit: the use of the Optima typeface would not have been my first choice.
+I’ll admit that using the Optima typeface would not have been my first choice.
 It isn’t bad, per se.
-It is just a bit overused.
-Designed by the venerable Herman Zapf in the late 1950s, it is a sans serif inspired by stone carvings that has flared terminals reminiscent of a serif.
+It is just overused.
+Designed by the venerable Herman Zapf in the late 1950s, it is a sans-serif inspired by stone carvings with flared terminals reminiscent of a serif.
 Chosen in 2000–2001 for the Body of Clay, Soul of Fire book, the first book about the St. John’s Pottery, it has become the standard typeface for all the Pottery’s books.

-Although the use of Optima was non-negotiable, I decided to instead utilize the font Classico from the URW Type Foundry.
-A slightly updated version, it is better suited to digital font usage in print, offering additional medium and extra bold weights.
+Although the use of Optima was non-negotiable, I decided instead to utilize the font Classico from the URW Type Foundry.
+A slightly updated version, Classico is better suited to digital font usage in print, offering additional medium and extra bold weights.
 This allowed me to make a more balanced use of the typeface for both headings and captions.

 This was paired with Adobe’s Garamond Premier Pro typeface family used for the body text throughout the book.
 Garamond is widely used for book typesetting because of its clean appearance and elegant paired italic.
 Adobe’s latest update offered a clean and unassuming pairing to the Optima/Classico headings.